-Students discover, design, develop, implement and evaluate a service-learning project based on an authentic community needed in a local educational or youth serving organization.
-Working closely with community partners, students identify community issues that can be addressed through service-learning projects.
+Discover, design, develop, implement, and evaluate a service learning project based on an authentic community need in a local organization.
+Working closely with community partners, students identify issues that can be addressed through hands-on projects.
 With these projects, Champlain College students do not have to wait to be contributors to their communities.
-Rather, they go out and make an impact right now.
+They go out and make an impact right now.

-This experience is often transformative for students as they develop an identity more inclusive of diversity and more aware of their own capacity to make change.
-One student noted that,
+This experience is often transformative for students as they develop an identity more inclusive of diversity and more aware of their own capacity to make a change.
+One student noted that:

 "This class was unlike any other that I have previously taken in my college career.
 I was not expecting to take a class like this or do a project that required so much work.
-When I first started I did not like it one bit.
-I had a lot of other work to do and I really didn't want to worry about a project that would take all semester for me to finish, but I was really wrong.
 This project was great and really opened my eyes to the possibilities that I may approach when I become a teacher.
 I know from experience now what students are capable of when they set their minds to something."

-"the experience really gave me confidence once we started seeing some of the students begin to become advocates for our cause, and the wave that created in installing a community ideal."
+"The experience really gave me confidence once we started seeing some of the students begin to become advocates for our cause, and the wave that created in instilling a community ideal."